 When I saw that V-Rally was making a return, 16 years since the last one in the franchise, I was excited.
-I love arcade-style racing games and recently we have been receiving racing games which are more simulation or in-depth than your old-school pick up and play arcadey feeling ones.
+I love arcade-style racing games and recently we have been receiving racing games that are more simulation or in-depth than your old-school pick up and play arcadey feeling ones.
 Then I found out that Kylotonn Games were the developers of choice, a development team who have put out a few really solid games recently such as TT Isle of Man and the WRC franchise.

 After a brief tutorial/introduction to the game, you’re taken directly to the main menu, from here you have access to V-Rally Mode, Quick Game and Multiplayer.
 Let’s take a look at each mode and see just how well the game holds up, starting with…

 This is the main ‘campaign’ of V-Rally and the place you’ll spend the majority of your time.
 The first impression to me was “Is this Payday 2?”
-You’re presented with a world map with various races and tournaments which pop up as they become avaliable.
+You’re presented with a world map with various races and tournaments which pop up as they become available.
 Your goal in V-Rally 4 is to take on new higher-ranked races and emerge the victor in order to gain money, earn bigger contracts, and purchase more powerful cars so you can take on more races.
 Outside of that, the story is quite vague about what you have to do other than becoming the champion of each of the Rally, Buggy, Hillclimb, Extreme-Khana and V-Rally Cross disciplines via completing a number of events within each of the categories.
 There is no set structure to the events, no indication on how well you’re doing, no licenses to work towards, and no ‘story’ as far as I could see.

 Within V-Rally Mode, you don’t only have to use the map for picking your next event, you use it to recruit new members of staff, search for new car dealers, and even participate in timed online events.
 For me, the whole thing got rather confusing and overly complicated for its own good.
 You hire new crew members, who you pay a salary for every 7 days, in order to boost your vehicles resilience and research in certain areas such as the bodywork and gearbox etc… You also hire an agent to provide certain benefits like reducing the cost of cars or new parts, or even bringing in new sponsorship deals more often.
 I dabbled with this for a while but I couldn’t get my head around it as the help screen wasn’t that in-depth and it offered no support after the initial “this is what it is” screen.

-In regards to the Car dealerships and the online challenges, I bought a few cars but they are all rather expensive, and considering you’re paying out wages every seven days, your best option is to basically scrap all of your employees until you’ve saved up for a decent car and then go on a recruitment drive.
+In regards to the car dealerships and the online challenges, I bought a few cars but they are all rather expensive, and considering you’re paying out wages every seven days, your best option is to basically scrap all of your employees until you’ve saved up for a decent car and then go on a recruitment drive.
 The online challenges are a neat aspect though.
 I’ve seen some racing games offer one of two challenges a week which you have to wait until they finish before you can try out a new one.
 In V-Rally 4, there appears to be a bunch of events going on which you can participate in – each one advising what your ranking is and how long is left on each event.
 So this offers a bit of extra replayability for those who wish to participate in events to win more money.

 That brings me back to the main crux of the V-Rally Mode, which I’ve mentioned a few times… Money.
 Not only do your staff take money off you for being there but you also need to pay for the majority of the events in order to participate in them, sometimes barely winning enough at the end of the event to cover the costs and the price of your staff.
 Seriously, for a period it was like I was only earning enough to cover the costs when I really needed to save up to buy a new car.
 This mechanic, which may sound good on paper, as it makes it more realistic that you need to pay for the things and people you use in order to succeed, doesn’t really work within the game as it makes it a grind to obtain new cars or upgrades.

 On a positive note though, the car design section within the V-Rally Mode is rather fun and in-depth.
 You can literally spraypaint your purchased vehicles in whatever way you wish.
 If you want to colour half the car in green, half in red and place white polka-dots all over it, go right ahead!
 This isn’t like other games where you pick a ‘part’ and then the colour, you literally have a spraypaint tool and you go around spraying to your heart’s content.
 There are also a number of decals you can purchase with in-game currency for you to slap on your vehicle as well as various painting tools which can be changed to any colour before you paint.
-I had a car with what can only be described as roadkill splatter on its bonnet and a car with pink pink polka-dots.
+I had a car with what can only be described as roadkill splatter on its bonnet and a car with pink polka-dots.
 I spent quite a long time messing around with my various vehicles in this section.

 What I found quite interesting is that your designs and colours within this mode also bleeds through into the other modes as well.
 I’m not sure if people online see your car in its colourful new design, but you certainly can as long as you pick the same car in the other modes.